denacoduri/silvertone/README.md

 [Silvertone Analytics](https://www.silvertoneanalytics.com/) is a boutique consulting firm that helps clients make data-driven decisions.
 They also sell digital analytics courses.
 Excel data was provided by Silvertone as a challenge to create a [Tableau KPI dashboard](https://public.tableau.com/app/profile/denacoduri/viz/SilvertoneAnalyticsCourseAdAnalysis/Story1) with their YouTube course ad data from September 10 - September 16, 2021.

-I cleaned the data in Excel, adding extra columns with different potential profit models:
+I cleaned the data in Excel, adding extra columns with different potential profit models.
+This was based upon a projected 2% of clicks converting to a sale, and a selling price of $200 per course.

 <img width="1100" alt="Screen Shot 2021-09-21 at 4 03 53 PM" src="https://user-images.githubusercontent.com/84096042/134239881-13ee1f48-503e-4b62-ae99-615d6bdc5739.png">